John-Cyb3r/cyb3r-robbing/README.md

 # How to install

-If you want to use your own items or repurpose this script:
-- Place in your resources folder
+- Place the folder in your resources folder
-- add the following code to your server.cfg
+- add the following code to your server.cfg file

 ```
 ensure cyber-robbing